-Section 1056-B covers "contributions [received] for the purpose of initiating, promoting, defeating or influencing in any way a ballot question" This includes:
+Section 1056-B covers contributions received "for the purpose of initiating or influencing a campaign" other than a candidate election.
+This includes:

-- funds that the contributor specified were given in connection with a ballot question; - funds provided in response to a solicitation that would lead the contributor to believe that the funds would be used specifically for the purpose of initiating, promoting, defeating or influencing in any way a ballot question; - funds that can reasonably be determined to have been provided by the contributor for the purpose of initiating, promoting, defeating or influencing in any way a ballot question when viewed in the context of the contribution and the recipient's activities regarding a ballot question; and - funds or transfers from the general treasury of an organization filing a ballot question report.
+- funds that the contributor specified were given in connection with a ballot question; - funds provided in response to a solicitation that would lead the contributor to believe that the funds would be used specifically for the purpose of initiating or influencing a ballot question; - funds that can reasonably be determined to have been provided by the contributor for the purpose of initiating or influencing a ballot question when viewed in the context of the contribution and the recipient's activities regarding a ballot question; and funds or transfers from the general treasury of an organization filing a ballot question report.